 The second step follows the CLIP zero-shot classification technique based on zero-shot labels $\mathcal{Y}_s\cup \mathcal{Y}_u$.
 Each $y_i \in \mathcal{Y}_s \cup \mathcal{Y}_u$ is put in the template (i.e., “{\textit{This is a photo of a} $< y_i>$}) required by CLIP.
-The text and the image are encoded through CLIP\textsubscript{text} and CLIP\textsubscript{image} and the cosine similarity of the encoded image and encoded label (in template) is calculated \textbf{(lines 11-15).} The softmax of all calculated similarities gives a probability distribution over $\mathcal{Y}_s \cup \mathcal{Y}_u$ \textbf{(line 16).} We define the open set confidence score \textbf{(line 17)} as follows:
+The text and the image are encoded through CLIP\textsubscript{text} and CLIP\textsubscript{image} and the cosine similarity of the encoded image and encoded label (in template) is calculated \textbf{(lines 11-15).} The softmax of all calculated similarities gives a probability distribution over $\mathcal{Y}_s \cup \mathcal{Y}_u$ \textbf{(line 16).} We define the OOD confidence score \textbf{(line 17)} as follows:

 where $P(y|x)$ is the softmax probability for label $y$.
 Thus, $S(x)$ is the accumulative probability of labels $\mathcal{Y}_u$.
-Even though ZO-CLIP inference is done in two steps, the implementation and usage of our technique is straightforward as the second step is done by querying the CLIP encoders.
+Even though ZOC inference is done in two steps, the implementation and usage of our technique is straightforward as the second step is done by querying the CLIP encoders.

-Figure \ref{diagram} is a graphical illustration of the inference procedure of ZO-CLIP.
-The used example describes how ZO-CLIP detects a sample as open set.
-The input image is from class `boat' which is not among the seen labels and therefore it is an unseen class sample.
-It is interesting to note that the actual unseen label `boat' is not among the set of candidate unseen labels, and yet ZO-CLIP uses other candidate unseen labels to come to the correct conclusion.
+{Figure \ref{diagram} is a graphical illustration of the inference procedure of ZOC.
+The used example describes how ZOC detects a sample as OOD.
+The input image is from class `boat' which is not among the seen labels and therefore it is an unseen class or OOD sample.
+It is interesting to note that the actual unseen label `boat' is not among the set of candidate unseen labels, and yet ZOC uses other candidate unseen labels to come to the correct conclusion.}